使用警語:中文譯文來源為 Google 翻譯,僅供參考,實際內容請以英文原文為主

 Operator

-Good day and welcome to the Acme United Corporation third-quarter 2025 financial results conference call.
+Good day, and welcome to the Acme United Corporation third-quarter 2025 financial results conference call.
 At this time, I'd like to turn the call over to Walter Johnsen, Chairman and CEO.
 Please go ahead, sir.

 Paul Driscoll - Chief Financial Officer, Vice President, Treasurer, Secretary

-Forward-looking statements in this conference call, including without limitation, statements related to the company's plans, strategies, objectives, expectations.
-Intentions and adequacy of capital and other resources are made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
-Investors are cautioned that such forward-looking statements involve risk and uncertainties, including, among others, those arising as a result of a challenging global macroeconomic environment characterized.
+Forward-looking statements, in this conference call, including, without limitation, statements related to the company's plans, strategies, objectives, expectations, intentions and adequacy of capital and other resources are made pursuant to the Safe Harbor provisions of the Private Securities Litigation Reform Act of 1995.

-By continued high inflation, high interest rates, and the imposition of new tariffs or changes in existing tariff rates.
 In addition, we have experienced supply chain disruptions, and we may experience these disruptions in the future.
 We are also subject to additional risks and uncertainties as described in our periodic filings with the Securities and Exchange Commission and in our current earnings release.

 Thank you, Paul.
-Acme United had net revenues of $49 million in the third-quarter of 2025 compared to $48 million in 2024.
+Acme United had net revenues of $49 million in the third quarter of 2025 compared to $48 million in 2024.
 Our net income was $1.9 million compared to $2.2 million last year.
 Earnings per share were $0.46 compared to $0.54 in 2024.
-Our sales in the third-quarter increased 2%.
-Sales of first aid products which represent about 2/3 of our corporate revenues, increased 9%.
+Our sales in the third quarter increased 2%.

-With strong e-commerce sales, consistent demand from our industrial customer base, and solid recurring revenues of refills of components for our first aid kits.
-However, Our sales of our Westcott cutting tools continued to be reduced by the cancellation of back to school and retail promotions due to the confusion and uncertainty when large tariffs were announced earlier this year.
+However, our sales of our Westcott cutting tools continued to be reduced by the cancellation of back-to-school and retail promotions due to the confusion and uncertainty when large tariffs were announced earlier this year.

 As you can imagine, buyers at that time were entirely focused on reducing the impact of the tariff costs and seeking alternative sourcing locations rather than new business.
 We are seeing stability in the market today with an increase in promotional activity, which we expect in the coming quarters.

 Our gross margins have also started to stabilize at about 38% to 39%.
 We increased selling prices modestly to offset tariffs and successfully negotiated cost reductions with our suppliers.

-We've been shifting production locations to reduce tariffs and increasing our production in the United States.
+We have been shifting production locations to reduce tariffs and increasing our production in the United States.
 This takes time and is a tremendous amount of effort, but we are making progress.
 Our operating income grew consistently with revenues during the quarter.
-As you may remember, we purchased a 78,000 square foot manufacturing facility on 12-acres with room for expansion in July for $6.1 million.

-The new plant will produce our spill magic cleanup products for bodily fluids, blood, and spills, and comes online in the first-quarter of 2026.
-We've been investing in our Med-Nap facility in Brooksville, Florida to increase production of alcohol prep pads, BEK wipes, triple antibiotic packettes, and lens wipes.
+We have been investing in our Med-Nap facility in Brooksville, Florida to increase production of alcohol prep pads, BZK wipes, triple antibiotic packets, and lens wipes.
 Sales of these domestically produced items are increasing.

-Concurrently, we have also been expensing the costs of tightening our GMP controls and improving FDA compliance training.
-In preparation for possibly entering the United States hospital and military markets in a larger way.
-As we look into the coming quarters, we see consistent growth in our first aid business and a gradual improvement in Westcotts sales.
-We continue to strengthen our balance sheet.
-And to increase and to generate and review acquisition opportunities.
-I will now turn the call to Paul.
+Concurrently, we have also been expensing the cost of tightening our GMP controls and improving FDA compliance training in preparation for possibly entering the United States hospital and military markets in a larger way.
+As we look into the coming quarters, we see consistent growth in our first aid business, and a gradual improvement in Westcott sales.

 Paul Driscoll - Chief Financial Officer, Vice President, Treasurer, Secretary

-Acme's net sales for the third-quarter were $49.1 million compared to $48.2 million in 2024, an increase of 2%.
-Sales for the nine months end September 30th, 2025 were $149 million compared to $148.5 million in the same period in 2024.
-Net sales in the US segment increased 1% in the third-quarter.
-Sales of first aid and medical products were strong.
-However, sales of school and office products were lower, mainly due to the cancellation of customer orders as a result of tariff uncertainty.
+Acme's net sales for the third quarter were $49.1 million compared to $48.2 million in 2024, an increase of 2%.
+Sales for the nine months ended September 30, 2025, were $149 million compared to $148.5 million in the same period in 2024.

-US sales declined 1% for the nine months ended September 30.
-Net sales in Europe increased 6% of local currency for the quarter, mainly due to higher sales of school and office products into the e-commerce channel.
+Net sales in Europe increased 6% in local currency for the quarter, mainly due to higher sales of school and office products into the e-commerce channel.
 Sales for nine months decreased 2%.
 Net sales in local currency for Canada increased 7% in the quarter and 16% for the year-to-date, mainly due to higher sales of first aid products.

-The gross margin was 39.1% in the third-quarter of 2025 compared to 38.5% in 2024.
+The gross margin was 39.1% in the third quarter of 2025 compared to 38.5% in 2024.
 The gross margin was 39.8% for the first nine months of 2025 compared to 39.4% in 2024.
-SG&A expenses for the third-quarter of 2025 were $16.2 million or 33% of sales compared with $15.6 million or 33% of sales for the same period of 2024.
-SG&A expenses for the first nine months of 2025 were $47 million or 32% of sales compared with $47 million or 31% of sales in 2024.
+SG&A expenses for the third quarter of 2025 were $16.2 million or 33% of sales compared with $15.6 million or 33% of sales for the same period of 2024.

-Operating profit in the third-quarter of 2025 increased 3% compared to the third-quarter in 2024.
-Net income for the third-quarter of 2025 was $1.9 million or 46% or $0.46 per diluted share compared to a net income of $2.2 million or $0.54 per diluted share for the same period of 2024.
-A decrease of 14% and then income and 15% in earnings per share.
+Net income for the third quarter of 2025 was $1.9 million or 46% -- or $0.46 per diluted share compared to a net income of $2.2 million or $0.54 per diluted share for the same period of 2024, a decrease of 14% in net income and 15% in earnings per share.

 The company's bank debt less cash on September 30, 2025, was $23 million compared to $27 million on September 30, 2024.
-During the twelve-month period, we paid $2.3 million in dividends and generated $11 million in free cash flow before the $6 million dollar purchase of our new facility in Tennessee.
+During the 12-month period, we paid $2.3 million in dividends and generated $11 million in free cash flow before the $6 million purchase of our new facility in Tennessee.

 Thank you, Paul.
 I will now open the call to questions.